Photo d'un homme essayant de déchirer un jean Bolid'ster

 What are the difference between Armalith® 1.0 and Armalith® 2.0 ?

-The V2 has a true traditional Indigo obtained through a succession of cold baths in Indigo dye.
-The yarn is successively dipped in Indigo baths with occasional pauses in the open air (oxidation).
-It is this, more environmentally friendly, process that gives an authentic worn look to the jeans
+The V2 has a true traditional indigo obtained through a succession of cold baths in indigo dye.
+The yarn is successively dipped in indigo baths with occasional pauses in the open air (oxidation).
+It is this more environmentally friendly process that gives an authentic, worn look to the jeans.

-IsArmalith® 1.0 still available ?
+Is Armalith® 1.0 still available ?

 Yes, you can still find Armalith® 1.0 on used Esquad® jeans, but production of the V1 has been stopped in favor of the latest technological progress.

-Since 2015, ARMALITH® is no longer a fabric but a family of fabrics with different M2 weights, different colors and different abrasion resistances:
+Since 2015, ARMALITH® is no longer a fabric but a family of fabrics with different M2 weights, different colors, and different abrasion resistances:

-• Cruiser AA 70KM/h range: heir to the “historical Armalith®” in terms of abrasion resistance, this is the most extensive range with different color versions, waterproof-breathable versions and even a “super stretch” version.
+• Cruiser AA 70 km/h range: heir to the “historical Armalith®” in terms of abrasion resistance, this is the most extensive range with different color versions, waterproof-breathable versions, and even a “super stretch” version.

-• Urban A 45KM/hr range: Lightweight, more fashionable, more stretch, and more economical.
+• Urban A 45 km/h range: lightweight, more fashionable, more stretchy, and more economical

-• Race AAA 120KM/hour range: An ultra high-tech version with a special weave, this futuristic denim, which passes the highest abrasion level of the GP motorcycle standard, cannot line up on a starting line.
+• Race AAA 120 km/h range: An ultra-high-tech version with a special weave, this futuristic denim, which passes the highest abrasion level of the GP motorcycle standard, cannot line up on a starting line.
 Its high level of absorbency would soak up a puddle of gasoline if it was in a rider’s trajectory if they slipped.

 Each textile innovation brings a multitude of different possibilities to manufacture and develop new models, which is why BOLID'STER is exclusively dedicated to Armalith® fabrics.